go-iiif/go-iiif/README.md

   -mode string
     	Valid modes are: cli, fsnotify, lambda. (default "cli") -report
     	Store a process report (JSON) for each URI in the cache tree.
-  -report-name string
+  -report-source string
-    	The filename for process reports.
-Default is 'process.json' as in '${URI}/process.json'. (default "process.json") -report-source string
     	A valid Go Cloud bucket URI where your report file will be saved.
 If empty reports will be stored alongside derivative (or cached) images.
+  -report-template string
+    	A valid URI template for generating process report filenames. (default "process_{sha256_origin}.json")
 ```

 Perform a series of IIIF image processing tasks, defined in a JSON-based "instructions" file, on one or more (IIIF) URIs.
 For example: